-The road 63 then merges with road 60 as you pass the Dynjandisheiði heath (24 km long with the highest level being 500 metres).
-Dynjandisheiði heath is closed in the winter time due to weather conditions and can be closed up to 5 months per year.
+Road 63 then merges with road 60 as you pass the Dynjandisheiði heath (24 km long with the highest level being 500 metres).
+Dynjandisheiði heath is closed in the wintertime due to weather conditions and can be closed up to 5 months per year.

 Dynjandi cascades 99-100 metres in the shape of a bridal veil as on top it is 30 metres wide and 60 metres wide at the bottom.
 On the upwards hike to Dynjandi, you will find 6 other waterfalls, making it such a scenic route :)

 After visiting Dynjandi waterfall driving on road 60 you will see several other beautiful waterfalls.
-You will also pass Mjólkárvirkjun power plant in the Borgarfjörður part of Arnarfjörður, which generates electricity for the area.
-Here a tunnel is being built.
+You will also pass the Mjólkárvirkjun hydroelectric power plant in the Borgarfjörður part of Arnarfjörður, which generates electricity for the area.

-At Hranfseyri you will find a museum, a church and a replica of the turf house (built in 1997) in which Jón lived.
-The turf house is a café which is lovely to visit.
+At Hranfseyri you will find a museum, a church, and a replica of the turf house (built in 1997) in which Jón lived.
+The turf house is a café that is lovely to visit.
 I have visited the museum on 2 occasions and recommend paying it a visit.

 I love turf houses and have written a travel-blog with a list of all the turf houses I have visited in Iceland.

-A small Viking longhouse was discovered in an archaeological excavation in 1977-1978 at Hrafnseyri and the biggest Viking longhouse in the Westfjords was discovered during an archaeological dig at Auðkúla only a km away from Hrafnseyri.
+A small Viking longhouse was discovered in an archaeological excavation in 1977-1978 at Hrafnseyri and one of the biggest Viking longhouses in the Westfjords was discovered during an archaeological dig at Auðkúla only a km away from Hrafnseyri.